Real Estate Syndication for Non-Accredited Investors (2026)

 Real estate crowdfunding is the next evolutionary form of traditional real estate syndication.
 These platforms allow the pooling of funds from a larger number of smaller investors, including non-accredited ones.
 Unlike traditional syndication, which typically requires high minimum investments and involves a limited group of accredited investors managed by a syndicator, crowdfunding platforms democratize real estate investment by offering lower entry barriers.
 Here are some to look at:

 • Arrived.
 Arrived is focused on rental home and vacation home markets in the US, offering a minimum investment of $100 per property unit.
-The platform charges a 3.5% sourcing fee and a 0.15% AUM fee for long-term rentals, while vacation rentals require a 5% sourcing fee, a 5% gross rent fee, and variable management fees.
+The platform charges a 3.5% sourcing fee and a quarterly 0.15% AUM fee for long-term rentals, while vacation rentals require a 5% sourcing fee, a 5% gross rent fee, and variable management fees.

 Real Estate Tokenization Platforms